ctsit/nacculator/README.md

   This filter requires a section in the config called `filter_clean_ptid`.
 This section will contain a single key `filepath` which will point to a csv file of ptids to be removed.
 All the records whose ptid with same packet and visit num found in the passed meta file will be discarded in the output file.
+This filter also removes events that lack a visit number in REDCap.

   Example meta file: